- You will be tested for STIs and HIV when you go in for a prenatal check-up.

 It’s also pretty common for most hospitals to treat your baby’s eyes with an antibiotic ointment after delivery.
 This prevents blindness if they are exposed to gonorrhea or chlamydia infections at birth.

-What Can I Do to Prevent STIs?
+What Can I Do to Avoid STIs?

 There are several ways that you can reduce your risk of getting STIs including: